Field notesRevenue architectureKen Lundin

 We stopped leading with product demos.
 First step: map the decision architecture.
 Before any discovery call, the AE had to identify:

-• Economic buyer (budget owner who signs contracts)
+• Economic buyer — budget owner who signs contracts.
+Typically VP or C-level.

-• Procurement/legal (process gatekeepers who control contract flow)
+• Procurement/legal — process gatekeepers who control contract flow.
+Vendor requirements.

-• Executive sponsor (C-level who ties the project to strategic initiatives)
+• Executive sponsor — C-level who ties the project to strategic initiatives.
+Protects it during budget reviews.

-Tool: a simple stakeholder map template (Excel, 6 columns).
+Tool: a simple stakeholder map template.
+Excel, 6 columns.
 For each contact, the AE documented: role, success criteria, veto authority (yes/no).
-Also internal influence (high/medium/low) and champion potential (strong/weak/none).
+Internal influence (high/medium/low).
+Champion potential (strong/weak/none).

 Rule: No discovery call until at least 4 of 5 stakeholder types were identified.
 If you can’t name the economic buyer and technical buyer, you don’t have an enterprise opportunity.
 You have a tire-kicker.